Bariatric Surgery Options

 Types of Weight-Loss Surgery

-- Biliopancreatic diversion with duodenal switch – Removes most of your stomach and connects the remaining portion to a lower section of the small intestine
+- Biliopancreatic diversion with duodenal switch (Switch) – Sleeves the stomach (reducing 80 percent) and connects to the lower portion of small intestine to form a long intestinal bypass.

-- Gastric bypass – Divides your stomach into a small pouch and a larger portion, and connects your small intestine directly to the pouch
+- Roux en Y gastric bypass (Bypass)– Divides your stomach into a small pouch which connects to your upper small intestine to form short bypass.

 Revisional Weight-Loss Surgery